krbrennan/git-team/README.md

 ```terminal
 git pull
 ```
-This will update what you have to match with the master/main branch that is on github
+This will update what you have to match with the master/main branch that is on github.
+As long as you're making sure that you're only working on code in your own branch, there shouldn't be any issues with merging.
+If you made a booboo and worked on code in the main/master branch, there's a chance that when you do a ```git pull``` some of your code will be overwritten

 ---